JBVK/nackademin/PIA23/Lektion2/useFilePermissions.md

 Your secondary user should be able to read the files in the directory.

-Others should not have access to files in the directory.
+Others should  should be able to read the files in the directory.

 ## Permissions for salesreport_2312
 **As user ec2-user**